 CAA does not receive any government or regular funding.
 We have no shareholders and all earned income is reinvested in the gallery and our charitable activities.
 We are a mixed business model, with revenues generated from membership fees and a retail gallery which competes commercially with some of the best galleries in the UK and internationally.
 This organisational model, challenging yet enormously rewarding, is enriched by a range of charitable activities and advocacy initiatives.

 Becoming a Friend is a great way to support CAA.
 Friends receive regular mailings including invitations to private views and information on forthcoming activities, talks, and special events.
 Friends also receive a 10% discount on purchases between £200 and £2000.
 Supporting CAA costs from just £50 a year.

+The Covid-19 pandemic has had a catastrophic impact on our financial position as we have had to close the gallery and furlough our staff.
 If you would like to support our activities, you can make a secure donation via JustGiving.

 As a registered charity, CAA can claim Gift Aid on your donation if you are a UK taxpayer.
 Please complete a Gift Aid declaration to increase the value of your donation.